mhweiner/autorel/README.md

 - Unlike some other tools, `autorel` is 100% compliant with Conventional Commits and SemVer out of the box, including "!" for breaking changes

 **😃 Simple & Easy to Use**
-- No confusing configuration files
+- No confusing configuration files or complex setup
 - Works with any CI/CD system, including GitHub Actions
 - Out of the box TypeScript support